wkbroxton/913west/README.md

     AAU & General Icebox Items:

-* AAU, I like to click specific categories of businesses to explore.
+* AAU, I like to select a specific due date for project submission.
-* AAU, I'd like to show the progression of reviews, if modifications are made.
+* AAU, I'd like to be able to leave reviews on the website on completed services.
-* AAV, I'd like to have categories for each business want to see the types of businesses available to see if any meet my needs.
+* AAV, I'd like to have built in messaging capabilities to speak with  the 913WEST team.
+* Build Out Entranet Backend System for Admin Users.

+In the Future:
 * Incorporate Additional Functionality for Admin users.
-* Build Out Entranet Backend System for Admin Users.

-In the Future, we see additional opportunities:
-* Businesses can claim and own their page.
-* Future partnerships with say Doordash and others for ordering.
+* We'll build out and Admin portal to service request.
+* Automated Reply of project confirmation receipt and followup appointment scheduled within 24 business hours.
 * Premium marketing add on services.